snarfed/arroba/README.md

   * `deserialize_node_data`: fix bug where layer 0 child pointers got `layer=None` instead of `layer=-1`.
 * `util`:
   * `service_jwt`: enforce [low-S signatures](https://atproto.com/specs/cryptography#ecdsa-signature-malleability).
+  * `datetime_to_tid`, `tid_to_datetime`: fix bug where they could be off by a microsecond, due to floating point error in the UNIX timestamp conversion.

 ### 3.0 - 2026-07-01